xetriel/gi-dmg-calculator/DEVELOPMENT.md

 - **Zibai (July 6, 2026)**: Implemented Zibai character (with specialized Lunar-Crystallize mechanics).

 ### Features & Major Additions
+- **Comprehensive Effective Stats (July 19, 2026)**: Re-designed the "Effective Stats" panel on the setup card to show all output stats (such as target levels, defenses, resistances, Energy Recharge, Healing Bonus, and specific active element/physical DMG bonuses), removing actual reaction output DMG values to keep the panel focused purely on stats.
+- **Scrollbar Hiding in Sidebar (July 19, 2026)**: Added styling to hide the vertical and horizontal scrollbars in the navigation panel and list container, improving UI cleanliness while retaining full scroll functionality.
 - **Vertical/Horizontal Split View Layout (July 18, 2026)**: Implemented split-screen mechanics for character setups with vertical splitting (top part for inputs, bottom part for damage outputs), featuring mouse drag resizing via a draggable horizontal divider.
 - **Collapsible Constellation Dropdown Permanence (July 18, 2026)**: Modified the constellation dropdown to always display all 6 constellations (C1-C6) with dynamic dimming (`opacity-40` with transitions) on locked/inactive constellations.
 - **Dynamic Initial Stats Application (July 18, 2026)**: Improved the character stats initializer to automatically set the primary element DMG bonus to `46.6%` for elemental characters while leaving it at `0%` for direct reaction Lunar/Stellar characters.
 Also upgraded default layout stats ratios (HP, ATK, DEF, CRIT).